pluarant/pluarant.github.io/documentation/api/index.md

 - Read the  [Get Started]({{ '/documentation/get-started/' | relative_url }}) guide.

 ## Type of APIs
-As previously mentioned, Mesibo APIs is as simple as creating end-points (users or groups) and start communicating between them.
+As previously mentioned, using Mesibo APIs is as simple as creating end-points (users or groups) and start communicating between them.
 You perform two categories of tasks using Mesibo:

   - **Non-real-time tasks**, e.g., creating users and groups for your apps.
 You generally perform these tasks from your backend, and your end-users have no control over it.